-Throughout his career (and in his personal life), Babu has implemented the OKR toolkit in various ways.
+Throughout his career (and in his personal life), Babu has implemented the Objectives and Key Results (OKR) toolkit in various ways.
 At Sweat Equity, the organization uses OKRs to set quarterly goals and priorities.
 They also use it with their portfolio companies to define the terms of their relationship.

 How OKRs help with the investor: founder relationship